 Faster tax write-offs on depreciable assets such as plant, motor vehicles and equipment, have the effect of reducing taxable income and tax payable much quicker, with the tax benefit of such measures realised through the existing income tax return and payment system.

-The manner in which it will be calculated will differ for quarterly and monthly payers:
+The manner in which it is calculated differs for quarterly and monthly payers:

-The benefit to be delivered between now and the June 2020 period will be capped to a cumulative maximum payment of AUD50,000 (the initial maximum cap).
+The benefit to be delivered between the March 2020 and the June 2020 period is capped at a cumulative maximum payment of AUD50,000 (the initial maximum cap).
 All eligible businesses that pay salary and wages will receive a minimum payment of AUD10,000 with respect to this initial period, even if no amounts are required to be withheld from employees’ salary and wages.
-The payments will only be available to active eligible employers established prior to 12 March 2020.
-However, charities that are registered with the Australian Charities and Not-for-profits Commission will be eligible regardless of when they were registered.
+The payments are only available to active eligible employers established prior to 12 March 2020.
+However, charities that are registered with the Australian Charities and Not-for-profits Commission are eligible regardless of when they were registered.

-This will be followed by a second round of payments to be made from late July 2020 for those eligible businesses that continue to be active.
-Eligible entities will receive additional payments equal to the total of all of the ‘Boosting Cash Flow for Employers’ payments received.
-The manner in which this additional payment is delivered will differ for quarterly and monthly payers as follows:
+This initial payment is followed by a second round of payments from late July 2020 for those eligible businesses that continue to be active.
+Eligible entities can receive additional payments equal to the total of all of the ‘Boosting Cash Flow for Employers’ payments received.
+The manner in which this additional payment is delivered differs for quarterly and monthly payers as follows: